-Written patient information was generally available in English only and not bilingually in Welsh and English.
+Written patient information was generally available in English only and not in Welsh.
 None of the patients who completed the questionnaire said that their preferred language was Welsh.
 However, as the clinic operated in Wales, the registered manager should consider providing more information in both Welsh and English.